Executive functions: Connectivity between the PFC and sensory regions

 Despite the growing currency of the 'biasing' model of executive functions, direct evidence for functional connectivity between the PFC and sensory regions when executive functions are used, is to date rather sparse.
 Indeed, the only direct evidence comes from studies in which a portion of frontal cortex is damaged, and a corresponding effect is observed far from the lesion site, in the responses of sensory neurons.
 However, few studies have explored whether this effect is specific to situations where executive functions are required.
 Other methods for measuring connectivity between distant brain regions, such as correlation in the fMRI response, have yielded indirect evidence that the frontal cortex and sensory regions communicate during a variety of processes thought to engage executive functions, such as working memory, but more research is required to establish how information flows between the PFC and the rest of the brain when executive functions are used.
 As an early step in this direction, an fMRI study on the flow of information processing during visuospatial reasoning has provided evidence for causal associations (inferred from the temporal order of activity) between sensory-related activity in occipital and parietal cortices and activity in posterior and anterior PFC.
-Such approaches can further elucidate the distribution of processing between executive functions in PFC and the rest of the brain.
+Further illustrating this distribution of processing, fMRI studies using delayed-response tasks have revealed distinct temporal dynamics between the lateral prefrontal cortex (LPFC) and posterior sensory regions during working memory.
+For example, in face working memory tasks, the LPFC exhibits a sustained BOLD signal across the delay period to actively maintain the task goal, whereas posterior regions such as the fusiform face area (FFA) show transient BOLD peaks during the encoding and retrieval of specific visual content, remaining relatively quiet during the delay period.